x95castle1/client-credentials-appsso/README.md

       apiVersion: v1
       kind: Secret
       name: tap-ca
+  # This will allow us to inject the issuer-uri into the application via a servicebinding.
+  # This requires a using a BindingsPropertiesProcessor to inject the property at start time.
+  - name: appsso-demo-client-registration
+    ref:
+      apiVersion: services.apps.tanzu.vmware.com/v1alpha1
+      kind: ResourceClaim
+      name: appsso-demo-client-registration
   source:
     git:
       ref:
         branch: main
       url: https://github.com/x95castle1/client-credentials-appsso-resource-server
 ```

+### OAuth2BindingsPropertiesProcessor

+[Spring Cloud Bindings](https://github.com/spring-cloud/spring-cloud-bindings?tab=readme-ov-file#spring-security-oauth2) will not detect the `spring.security.oauth2.resourceserver.jwt.issuer-uri` property and override the value of the property via the mount servicebinding (Unfortunately, this property is not part of Spring Cloud Bindings).
+However, you can use a `BindingsPropertiesProcessor` to look up the property in any mounted servicebindings.
+This example uses this method via the `OAuth2BindingsPropertiesProcessor` class.
+If a ResourceClaim in a Workload is made against a secret with the type of `servicebinding.io/oauth2` then `OAuth2BindingsPropertiesProcessor` will look up the `issuer-uri` property and inject the value into the `spring.security.oauth2.resourceserver.jwt.issuer-uri` property.

 ### Endpoints

 There are 5 endpoints to test with: